pageboard/server/packages/statics/README.md

 by creating sub-directories and making files symlinks;
 and serve them under the
 `config.statics.prefix`
-route prefix (default `/statics`).
+route prefix (defaults to dirname of root directory `/public`).

-The choice of prefixing all static files simplifies greatly configuration of proxies.
+Prefixing files makes it easier to configure proxies and caches, and also minimizes the chances of URL collision between dynamic pages and files (which wouldn't be catastrophic, but it's clearer for the user to know how URL are available).